BartyPitt/RoboticsProject/docs/Open_Cv.rst

-2. Another method that was developed for error recovery but never implemented was to draw a centre line on the column that the robot was about to place the disk in, and using a red marker on the centre of the robot gripper, check that the coordinate of the marker on the gripper is alligned with the target column.
+2. Another method that was developed for error recovery but never implemented was to draw a centre line on the column that the robot was about to place the disk in, and using a red marker on the centre of the robot gripper, check that the coordinate of the marker on the gripper is aligned with the target column.

 First the top and the bottom coordinates of the disks in each column are found: